 2. Participate in Workshops and Occasions With Isabel Lewis

-Isabel’s Lewis’s contribution to Basilea is a new work for the Messeplatz that assembles and interweaves a selection of physical practices that can be found within the city of Basel.
-Participants are invited to join Lewis in a series of public workshops occurring on the Messeplatz in the weeks leading up to, and continuing through the week of the fair, that function as a meeting point for practices that, in Lewis’s view, can form specific and intimate relations with urban space.
-These workshops will constitute the foundation of a large-scale public choreography that highlights centuries-old, living traditions like Basler Trommeln and Tai Chi, and generates encounters between such historical practices and contemporary forms of bodily engagement like Parkour.
+Isabel Lewis will be offering a series of free, public workshops that assemble and interweave a selection of physical practices that can be found within the city of Basel.
+Participants are invited to join Lewis and her collaborators in the workshops evolving on the Messeplatz from 25th of May through the week of Art Basel ending on the 17th of June.
+These workshops will function as a meeting point for practices that, in Lewis’s view, can form specific and intimate relations with urban space.

 How to Sign up for Isabel Lewis